opennext-io/onpc-monitoring/readme.rst

 ---------------------

-This set of playbooks will deploy Collectd, Telegraf, InfluxDB and Kapacitor to collect metrics and monitor the healthiness of the OpenStack infrastructure.
+This set of playbooks will deploy Collectd, Telegraf, InfluxDB and Kapacitor to collect metrics and monitor the healthiness of the OpenStack environment.

 Process
 -------